faoroj/Audible-Data-Analysis/README.md

 ## Exploratory Data Analysis (EDA)

 EDA is an essential step in uncovering patterns and relationships within the data.
-I reveal significant trends and correlations through visualizations and statistical summaries, offering a comprehensive understanding of the audiobook market overtime.
+I reveal significant trends and correlations through visualizations and statistical summaries, offering a comprehensive understanding of the audiobook market over time.

-## Insights and Conclusions

-Based on the findings from the analysis, I present a series of critical insights and conclusions.
-These conclusions are designed to offer a deeper understanding of the international debt scenario and its implications for various stakeholders.

 ## Key Questions Explored